EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 In this exercise the information and metadata of a single record will be retrieved and processed.
 In addition, the file contained in the record is downloaded and checked.

 #### Exercise 1a Retrieve single record info
 Retrieve the metadata and other information of a single record.
-You can choose any record on the [training website](https://trng-b2share.eudat.eu), or use the record ID shown below.
+You can choose any record on the [training website](https://trng-b2share.eudat.eu), or use the record identifier shown below.

 - Endpoint: `/api/records/<RECORD_ID>`
 - Method: GET